Sri Lanka travel advice

 Inter-communal and religious tensions exist throughout the country and have led to violence.
 Further violent incidents could occur.

-Foreigners have been targeted in incidents of drink spiking, often combined with sexual assault or theft.
-Never leave food or drinks unattended or in the care of strangers.
-Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances.
-These items may contain drugs that could put you at risk of sexual assault and robbery.
+Foreigners have been targeted in incidents of drink spiking, followed by sexual assault or theft.
+Never leave your food or drinks unattended or in the care of strangers.
+Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as these items may contain drugs that could put you at risk of sexual assault and robbery.

 Women’s safety

-Women are often the target for unwanted attention.
+Women are often the target for unwanted attention and frequently subject to harassment in public.
 They should exercise caution when travelling alone.

 Advice for women travellers